arrow-kt/arrow-website/content/docs/learn/typed-errors/from-either-to-raise.md

 }
 ```

-We encourage using this style, especially for non-public parts of your
+We encourage you to use this style, especially for non-public parts of your
 code, instead of continuously using `either` and `bind`.
 Apart from the
 stylistic improvement, it also avoids wrapping and unwrapping
 `Right` and `Left` values.

 :::warning More than one receiver

-Unfortunately, the current Kotlin language does not allow more than
+Unfortunately, the current Kotlin language does not allow for more than
 one receiver.
-That means that you cannot easily turn a function like:
+That means that you cannot easily turn a function like this:

 ```kotlin
 fun Thing.problematic(): Either<Error, String>
 ```

-into a similar version with `Raise<Error>` as receiver.
+into a similar version but with `Raise<Error>` as a receiver.
 There is
 an ongoing proposal, [context parameters](https://github.com/Kotlin/KEEP/blob/context-parameters/proposals/context-parameters.md),
-which shall drop this restriction.
-Until then, your best choice
+which shall hopefully drop this restriction.
+Until then though, your best resort
 is to move the original receiver into an argument.

 ```kotlin